 Shipping & handling:$9.95 on RAM, $14.95 on other goods in Canada regardless of quantity ordered

 Prices: are in Canadian Dollars, and are subject to change without notice. please Email to confirm price before ordering.
-GST is extra in Canada, PST in BC, HST in NB, NS, NF PEI and ON.
+GST is extra in Canada, GST and PST in BC, HST in PEI, NB, NS, NF and ON.

 Outside of Canada or the USA?
 We generally sell

 to North American addresses only.
-Please Email for shipping costs.
+Please Email with inquiries.

 |Mac & PowerBook RAM||PC RAM - Intel/AMD Desktop - Laptop|

 Batteries & Power

 Desktops & Servers: Abit, Acer, Albatron, Asus, Dell Dimension, Optiplex, Precision, PowerEdge, Elite, EMachines, Gateway, Gigabyte, Hewlett-Packard Compaq Presario, Deskpro, Pavilion, IBM Lenovo Aptiva, NetVista Intellistation, MSI, Shuttle, Sony, Soyo, Touch, many others.

 Tecra, Satellite, Qosmio, NEC Versa, Sony Vaio, many